 Excessive Bleeding

-Excessive bleeding during the postpartum period can be alarming, especially when it deviates from what’s considered normal.
+Excessive bleeding during the postpartum period can be alarming, especially when it goes beyond what’s considered normal.

 Foul Odor Discharge

-Changes in the smell of your lochia can signal potential complications that require attention.
-A foul odor discharge, particularly if it’s fishy, may indicate an infection like endometritis.
+Changes in the smell of your lochia can signal potential complications.
+A foul odor discharge, particularly a fishy smell, may indicate an infection like endometritis.

-Normal lochia typically has a stale, musty scent, so any significant change should raise concern.
-If you notice an abnormal smell accompanied by symptoms such as fever, chills, or nausea, it’s vital to contact your healthcare provider immediately.
+Normal lochia typically has a stale, musty scent, so any significant change is worth reporting.
+If you notice an abnormal smell along with fever, chills, or nausea, contact your healthcare provider right away.

-Additionally, retained placenta can contribute to an unpleasant odor, making it important to monitor for unusual changes.
+Retained placenta can also contribute to an unpleasant odor, which is another reason to monitor for unusual changes.

-Remember, prompt communication with your healthcare provider about any new or worsening symptoms helps guarantee timely treatment and a smoother recovery.
+Prompt communication with your healthcare provider about new or worsening symptoms helps ensure timely treatment and a smoother recovery.

 When to Call Your Doctor

-It is crucial to monitor your postpartum recovery closely, as certain symptoms may signal complications that require immediate medical attention.
-If you experience bright red bleeding that lasts beyond three days, or if you’re soaking through more than one sanitary pad per hour, you should contact your doctor.
-Additionally, the passage of large clots, especially those the size of a plum, is a red flag.
-Foul-smelling discharge may indicate an infection, while symptoms like blurred vision, dizziness, or rapid heartbeat could suggest serious conditions like postpartum hemorrhage.
+Certain symptoms during postpartum recovery require immediate medical attention.
+Call your doctor if you experience bright red bleeding that lasts beyond three days, or if you’re soaking through more than one sanitary pad per hour.
+Passing large clots, especially those the size of a golf ball or larger, is a red flag.
+Foul-smelling discharge may indicate an infection, while symptoms like blurred vision, dizziness, or a rapid heartbeat could point to serious conditions like postpartum hemorrhage.
 Understanding health conditions at different ages can also help you recognize when to seek care.

 | Symptom | Action Required | Urgency Level |